zl90/dungeon-gen/README.md

 ## How to run on Debian/Ubuntu Linux
 1. Clone the repo.
+2. Make sure you have a C++ compiler installed: `sudo apt-get install build-essential`
-2. Install [cmake](https://cmake.org/) with the command `sudo apt-get install cmake`
+3. Install [cmake](https://cmake.org/) with the command `sudo apt-get install cmake`
-3. Install the [ncurses library](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/) with the command: `sudo apt-get install libncurses5-dev libncursesw5-dev`
+4. Install the [ncurses library](https://www.cyberciti.biz/faq/linux-install-ncurses-library-headers-on-debian-ubuntu-centos-fedora/) with the command: `sudo apt-get install libncurses5-dev libncursesw5-dev`
-4. From the project root directory run the build script: `./build.sh`.
+5. From the project root directory run the build script: `./build.sh`.
 This will build and run the program (make sure your terminal is in fullscreen mode, or the game won't display correctly).

 ## How to run on MacOS terminal
 1. Clone the repo.